Struggling with setting boundaries? Learn how to start in just 5 steps with my free guide

 Because assessment has a long and harmful history, especially for Indigenous peoples and communities marginalized by systems, I want to name explicitly that I practice on Treaty 6 Territory and take care to continually decolonize and challenge traditional assessment practices.
 If there are cultural or identity-specific considerations you want centred in the process, I will hold that with respect.

-As part of incorporating this new element into my practice, my supervisor Dr. Lauren Johnson R. Psych reviews my work and reports - an important part of providing ethical, high-quality assessment.
+As part of incorporating this new element into my practice, one of my supervisors (Dr. J. Lauren Johnson R. Psych or Brandi Smith, R. Psych) reviews my work and reports - an important part of providing ethical, high-quality assessment.

 I believe: